Museum and Heritage Studies (MLitt) 2025 entry

-The MLitt in Museum and Heritage Studies prepares students for employment in museums with broad training in all types of museums, galleries and other heritage facilities.
+The MLitt in Museum and Heritage Studies prepares students for employment or further academic study.

 Museum and Heritage Studies MLitt – University of St Andrews